Alcohol trading deregulation the Kings Cross / Darlinghurst experience.

-2019, 7 Feb: 2011 Residents Association Submission to City of Sydney re Sydney’s Late Night Trading – Draft Planning Controls
+2019, 7 Feb: 2011 and DRAG Residents Associations' Submission to City of Sydney re Sydney’s Late Night Trading Draft Planning Controls

 2019, 29 May: Review of Sydney’s Night Time Economy announced by Premier Gladys Berejiklian.
 A cross party parliamentary committee will consult with key police, health, community, and entertainment and live music stakeholders.
 The public is welcome to make a submission to the inquiry via the NSW Parliament website until July 2nd.
 The committee is chaired by government MP Natalie Ward.
 The recommendations are expected to be implemented by Premier Gladys Berejiklian.
 The committee will report its findings on September 30th.
 See: https://www.parliament.nsw.gov.au/committees/listofcommittees/Pages/committee-details.aspx?pk=260

 2019, 30 May: The World Today - ABC Radio, Sydney's lockout laws under review – at https://www.abc.net.au/radio/sydney/programs/worldtoday/sydneys-lockout-laws-under-review/11160152